koraktor/steam-condenser/index.markdown

 - Ruby 1.8.6 or newer
   - The Ruby [BZ2 module][1] is needed if you want to query Source servers sending compressed packets.
-  - [Hpricot][5] is needed if you want to query games from the Steam Community.

 ## Problems?